Bio

 A Bay Area native, Christine has a long-standing fascination with human movement, biomechanics, and manual therapy—not just from professional study, but through personal experience.
 After many injuries and a list of surgeries, she brings a deeply personal understanding of what it’s like to be in pain, feel stuck, and navigate the long road to recovery.
 That lived experience gives her a strong sense of empathy and the ability to meet clients exactly where they are—with both compassion and curiosity.

-Christine enjoys quality time with her family, two dogs, and cat, and can often be found nerding out on movement science with friends and colleagues.
+Christine enjoys quality time at the barn, with her family, two dogs, and cat, and can often be found nerding out on movement science with friends and colleagues.